DomCRose/RLRD/README.md

 # Reinforcement Learning for Rare Diffusive Dynamics

-This repository contains the code used to generate the results found in the corresponding [paper](https://arxiv.org/abs/2105.04321).
+This repository contains the code used to generate the results found in the corresponding [paper](https://arxiv.org/abs/2105.04321), along with the data used to produce figures.

-Each folder is named after the model it contains the code for.
+Each code folder is named after the model it contains the code for.

 In finite time, where we learn a time-dependent dynamics producing constrained trajectories, this includes:
 + **Brownian bridges:** Brownian trajectories beginning at 0 and ending at 1.